invesdwin/invesdwin-context-matlab/README.md

 Assertions.assertThat(result).isEqualTo("Hello World!");
 ```

-For more elaborate examples of the R script integration, have a look at the `invesdwin-context-r-optimalf` module or the test cases in `invesdwin-context-r-runtime-contract` which are executed in each individual runtime module test suite.
+For more elaborate examples of the Matlab/Octave script integration, have a look at the `invesdwin-context-matlab-ornsteinuhlenbeck` module or the test cases in `invesdwin-context-matlab-runtime-contract` which are executed in each individual runtime module test suite.

-## Recommended Editors

-For working with R we recommend using [StatET](http://www.walware.de/goto/statet) if you are mainly using Eclipse.
-The included editor suffices if you only run the scripts using `invesdwin-context-r`.
-So no complicated R setup with eclipse is needed, just install the plugin from the marketplace and run your scripts with `invesdwin-context-r-runtime-rcaller` (add this module as a `test` scope dependency) during development to get R console output as you are used to from an interactive R shell (you also need to add a dependecy to the type `test-jar` for the log level to get activated, or alternatively change the log level of `de.invesdwin.context.r.runtime.contract.IScriptTaskRunnerR` to `DEBUG` on your own).
-The actual deployment distribution can choose a different runtime then as a hard dependency (again see the `invesdwin-context-r-optimalf` module as an example for this).
-For experimenting with R it might be interesting to use [RStudio](https://www.rstudio.com/) as a standalone development environment.
-It supports a nice variable viewer and has a nice integration of the R documentation, which helps a lot during R learning and development.
-It also comes with a comfortable debugger for R scripts.

 ## Support